arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitContinueStmt(ctx *ContinueStmtContext)
     ExitContinueStmt is called when production continueStmt is exited.

+func (s *BaseArcParserListener) ExitDefaultCase(ctx *DefaultCaseContext)
+    ExitDefaultCase is called when production defaultCase is exited.

 func (s *BaseArcParserListener) ExitDeferStmt(ctx *DeferStmtContext)
     ExitDeferStmt is called when production deferStmt is exited.

 func (s *BaseArcParserListener) ExitDeinitDecl(ctx *DeinitDeclContext)
     ExitDeinitDecl is called when production deinitDecl is exited.

+func (s *BaseArcParserListener) ExitEnumDecl(ctx *EnumDeclContext)
+    ExitEnumDecl is called when production enumDecl is exited.

+func (s *BaseArcParserListener) ExitEnumMember(ctx *EnumMemberContext)
+    ExitEnumMember is called when production enumMember is exited.

 func (s *BaseArcParserListener) ExitEqualityExpression(ctx *EqualityExpressionContext)
     ExitEqualityExpression is called when production equalityExpression is